lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/file_systems.md

 | `BeeGFS`    | `/beegfs/global0` | 232 TB   | global       | No     | Only accessible via [Workspaces](workspaces.md).
 Fastest available file system, only for large parallel applications running with millions of small I/O operations |
 | `ext4`      | `/tmp`            | 95 GB    | local        | No     | is cleaned up after the job automatically  |

-## Recommendations for File System Usage
+## Recommendations for Filesystem Usage

 To work as efficient as possible, consider the following points